bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

    </center>

-Introduction

-Before we begin talking about statistical hypotheses, it's important to clear up some common (classical) statistics terms and ideas that are sometimes casually thrown around.
-I, for one, did not have a rigorous understanding of these concepts and definitely not a very good intuitive sense.
-Let's try to explain it with enough math to get a good intuition about the subject by starting with some of the "big" ideas then onto some more precise definitions.
+This post is about some fundamental concepts in classical or frequentist
+statistics: inference and hypothesis testing.
+A while back, I came to the realization that I didn't rigorous understanding of these concepts (at least not to my liking) beyond the mechanical nature of applying them.
+Along with this, a poor intuitive sense of how these concepts relate to the more fundamental area of probability.
+This bothered me a lot since I think having intuition about an area is probably the most useful part of learning a subject.
+So this post is a result of my re-education on these topics.
+Enjoy!

 ..
 TEASER_END